 World Vision’s water work

 World Vision is the leading nongovernmental provider of clean drinking water in the developing world.
 We focus on bringing water to the extremely poor — including those with disabilities — in rural areas with the greatest disease burden.
 More than 700 World Vision water, sanitation, and hygiene (WASH) professionals and thousands of development professionals live and work in communities worldwide to co-create solutions that last.

 World Vision’s work results in water that continues to flow.
 We invest an average of 15 years in a community, cultivating local ownership and training locals to manage and maintain water points.
 An independent study by The Water Institute at the University of North Carolina, one of the premier academic groups in water research, examined 1,470 water sources in 520 communities located in the Greater Afram Plains region of Ghana.
-The report of their research, published in 2015, showed that nearly 80 percent of wells drilled by World Vision continued to function at high levels even after 20 years, thanks largely to our community engagement model.
+The report of their research, published in 2015, showed that nearly 80% of wells drilled by World Vision continued to function at high levels even after 20 years, thanks largely to our community engagement model.